 Los Angeles last hosted the games in 1984, more than a decade before voters helped California become the first US state to legalize medical marijuana.
 The city also hosted the 1932 Games, held during the days of alcohol prohibition.

-While officials in LA had been working to bring the 2024 Games to the city, they reached an agreement with Olympic leaders to give LA the Summer Games in 2028 instead, the Los Angeles Times
+While officials in LA had been working to bring the 2024 Games to the city, they reached an agreement with Olympic leaders to give LA the Summer Games in 2028 instead, the Los Angeles Times reports.

 It’s not yet clear how hosting the games in a legal-cannabis jurisdiction may affect athletes or the public.
 Cannabis is legal in California for adults 21 and older, but some participating countries still impose harsh penalties for possession or use.